mh1723/REE-Project/README.md

 <h2> 11/06/2016</h2>
 <ol>
 <li>Worked on func1 and func2.
 No too bad, still need to check if output matches the debugger.  func3 is something else.
 I'll come back to that - or ask JO a question.</li>
+<li> So... func3 has two modes.
+We have a hard coded 0.
+I went ahead and programmed the 0 option (not a problem - still have to figure out what the other one does.). </li>
+<li> I figured out the xor business as the end, just stepped thru windbg to verify.
+Got the dcrypt function programmed.
+Looks good.
+Sucessfully decrypts the text.
+Now we have to invert the decryption.
+Cheers!</li>
 </ol>